- 1 Best fiber foods to add to your diet

 This allows the good gut bacteria aka probiotics in your body to feed on it and break it down.

-There’s more, you want to maintain the good gut bacteria because these guys support your immune system, brain function, and even help you maintain a healthy weight.
+There’s more, you want to maintain good gut bacteria because these guys support your immune system, brain function, and even help you maintain a healthy weight.

 Eating fiber foods daily ensures gut bacteria have enough food to thrive in order to support important body functions.
 You can also buy some probiotics aka the good live bacteria found in fermented foods to restore the health of your gut.